|Nutrition Facts (per serving)|

 Use canned corn kernels or fresh or frozen cooked corn kernels in the waffles.

-- Following the package directions, fill the waffle iron with the batter, gently spreading as needed.
+Following the appliance directions, fill the waffle iron with the batter, gently spreading as needed.

 - Add about 1/2 cup of crumbled cooked bacon or diced ham to the waffle batter along with the corn.